Ishan-malinda/Portfolio.IMS/README.md

 # Ishan_OS Portfolio 🖥️🚀

 **Ishan_OS** is an immersive, interactive web portfolio designed to simulate a modern desktop operating system.
-Built with **React 19** and **Vite**, it features a fully functional ZSH-style terminal, window management system, and mini-applications, offering a unique way to explore my professional background and technical skills.
+Built with **React 19** and **Vite**, it features a fully functional ZSH-style terminal, window management system and mini-applications, offering a unique way to explore my professional background and technical skills.

 ## 🌟 System Features